sokratgruzit/multichain_community/README.md

 * Edge Computing
 * 5G and Beyond

 Developers can either choose one of the aspects or touch on multiple aspects in their solution.
 </p>
 </details>

-Guidelines:
+<details><summary>Guidelines:</summary>

-CORE Multichain lives by the belief that together, members and teams of the blockchain industry can grow in a collective effort to make significant contributions to the blockchain space.
+> CORE Multichain lives by the belief that together, members and teams of the blockchain industry can grow in a collective effort to make significant contributions to the blockchain space.
 We support many teams and organizations within the blockchain community and receive requests to partner and/or sponsor many projects.
 Unfortunately, with the high volume of requests that we receive, we cannot participate and answer every request.

 To nurture and grow our blockchain community, we host annual events such as hackathons and offer a grant program to help exciting blockchain-related project proposals go from idea to reality.